Variations on the Nerve Theorem: Nerve constructions

 \begin{proposition} Let $\V \co I \to 2^X$ be a collection of subspaces of the space $X$, and choose a total ordering on $I$.
 Then the non-degenerate $k$--simplices in $\hat{\mcN}_* (\V)$ are those of the form $((i_0, \ldots, i_k), C)$ with the $i_j$ distinct, and there is a homeomorphism $|\hat{\mcN} (\V)| \homeo |\hat{\mcN}_* (\V)|$.
 Moreover, for each non-degenerate $k$--simplex $\eta$ in $\hat{\mcN}_* (\V)$, the smallest sub-simplicial set of $\hat{\mcN}_* (\V)$ containing $\eta$ is isomorphic to the standard $k$--simplex. \end{proposition} \begin{proof} Recall that the canonical CW structure on a simplicial set has one $k$--cell for each non-degenerate $k$--simplex~\cite{Milnor-realization}.
 The face (respectively, degeneracy) maps act on $((i_0, \ldots, i_k), C)\in \hat{\mcN}_k (\V)$ by deleting (repeating) elements from the list $(i_0, \ldots, i_k)$ (and sending $C\in \pi_0 \left( \bigcap_j V(i_j)\right)$ to its path component in the intersection of the resulting list), so the non-degenerate simplices in $\hat{\mcN}_k (\V)$ are just those without repetitions.
 It follows that faces of $((i_0, \ldots, i_k), C)$ are in bijection with the non-empty subsets of $\{i_0, \ldots, i_k\}$, and this gives the desired isomorphism with the $k$--simplex.
 It now follows from the proof of~\cite[Theorem 1.7, p.
 80]{Lundell-Weingram} that $|\hat{\mcN}_* (\V)|$ is homeomorphic to the geometric realization of its poset of closed cells, ordered by inclusion, which is precisely $\hat{\mcN} (\V)$. \end{proof}

-Given a cover $\V\co I\to 2^X$ of a space $X$, it is helpful to view the completed nerve of $\V$ in terms of the Grothendieck construction.
+Given a cover $\V\co I\to 2^X$ of a space $X$, it is helpful to view the multinerve of $\V$ in terms of the Grothendieck construction.
 There is a tautological functor $\tau \co \mcN (\V)^\op \to \Top$ sending $\F$ to $\bigcap \F$ and sending morphisms to inclusion the maps between these intersections.
 Composing $\tau$ with the path component functor $\Top\to \Set$ gives a functor